pivotal/docs-tap/scst-scan/create-scan-template.md

     **Scanner Version**
         Provide the version of the scanner you are using in `bom>metadata>tools>tool>version` field of the XML generated as an output.

-If the `scanner` pod is not defined or the logs retrieved from the `stdout` does not have a valid format, then the scanning condition will fail.
+If the `scanner` pod is not defined or the logs retrieved from the `stdout` do not have a valid format, the scanning condition will fail.

 ## Best practices
 1. **SourceScan**
    1. **Init Container**
-        If you're doing a `SourceScan`, it is encourage that you define the cloning of the repository in an init container named `repo`.
-Any output in `stdout` in this init container will be prompted out in case an error happens, so you can have more context about what failed inside the job.
+        If you're doing a `SourceScan`, it is encouraged that you define the cloning of the repository in an init container named `repo`.
+Any output in `stdout` in this init container will be prompted out if an error happens, so you can have more context about what failed inside the job.